KratosMultiphysics/Kratos/applications/CoSimulationApplication/test_examples/test_examples.md

 - readme.md: A description of the specific example

 When the setup files are run, working directories are created which have to match the ones specified in the parameter file.
-These folder are expandalbe and are deleted when the setup files are (re)run.
+These folder are expandable and are deleted when the setup files are (re)run.

 ## Running a case